Postseason play is right around the corner.

 The individual district tournament will be held May 10-11 at the Ida Stone Jones Community Tennis Center in Bristol.
 The region will also be at that site and is scheduled for May 17.

-Dobyns-Bennett’s program was hit with a pause as a positive COVID case forced the Indians to postpone important Big Seven Conference matches with Science Hill (Tuesday) and Tennessee High (Thursday).
+Dobyns-Bennett’s tennis program was hit with a pause Monday after a positive coronavirus case forced the Indians to postpone important Big 7 Conference matches with Science Hill (Tuesday) and Tennessee High (Thursday).

 The Indians won’t be able to get back on the courts until May 3.
 District tournament action is scheduled to begin May 10.